-Valuation Date 7/1/2015 Actuarial Cost Method Projected unit credit Amortization Schedule 15 Years - level of dollar amount Asset Valuation Method Actuarial value of assets recognizing 20% of the difference between expected actuarial value and actual market value each year.
+Valuation Date 7/1/2016 Actuarial Cost Method Projected unit credit Amortization Schedule 15 years on an open basis Asset Valuation Method Actuarial value of assets recognizing 20% of the difference between expected actuarial value and actual market value each year.
 The actuarial value is limited to a minimum of 70% or a maximum of 130% of market value.